This 10 days in China, Beijing to Shanghai itinerary is a guest post from Jenn

 A historical site with 2,500 years of history.
 You’ll find temples, cultural relics, tombs of ancient kings and even ‘the leaning tower of China’.

-The Pagoda is a seven-story octagonal tower which started tilting over 400 years ago.
+The Pagoda is a seven-story octagonal tower that started tilting over 400 years ago.

 Built in 852 AD, this ancient canal street is perfect for a lingering stroll.
 Along the canal, you’ll find many shops selling handicrafts and plenty of snack stalls.